An Evaluation of a Family Counseling Intervention ("Tuko Pamoja") in Kenya (C0058 (4C))

 Detailed Description

-The purpose of this study is to evaluate a family counseling intervention, entitled "Tuko Pamoja" (Translation "We are Together" in Kiswahili), using a single case series design.
+The purpose of this study is to evaluate a family counseling intervention, entitled "Tuko Pamoja" (Translation "We are Together" in Kiswahili), using a pilot randomized control trial design.

-The intervention, delivered by lay counselors and through existing community social structures, focuses on improving family relationships and mental health with content derived from evidence-based practices; these include solution-focused family therapy and cognitive behavioral strategies.
+The intervention, delivered by lay counselors and through existing community social structures, focuses on improving family relationships and mental health with content derived from evidence-based practices; these include family systems and solution-focused family therapies and cognitive behavioral strategies.
 It is components based, with modules delivered based on need.
 The content and structure has been adapted in both content and implementation model based on formative research in this context.
 Primary hypotheses include achieving improvements in outcomes related to:

 1. Family functioning, including elements such as communication, emotional closeness, structure and organization, and satisfaction for the overall family; this also includes indicators of functioning at dyadic levels (i.e., parent-child and couples functioning)

-The study will follow a randomized controlled trial with a sample size of 80 families, including up to 2 caregivers per family (who hold primary responsibility for the child whether biological or non-biological) and a target child identified through caregiver-report of the child about whom they are most concerned.
-This design will allow for tracking changes in outcome variables over time and for linking clinical changes to session content and delivery strategies.
+The study will follow a randomized controlled design with a target sample size of 60 families, including up to 2 caregivers per family (who hold primary responsibility for the child whether biological or non-biological) and a target child identified either through caregiver-report of the child about whom they are most concerned or randomly, if there is no child with particular concerns.
+Families will be recruited in two rounds of 30 families due to logistical limitations of enrolling all 60 at the same time.

 Study Type